 In the future, Australia's minerals, energy and water resources will come from far greater depths in the Earth and from deep offshore sources, but our ability to find and exploit these resources is limited by the deep and complex cover of sediments and weathered material that covers 80 per cent of Australia's land mass.
 The science of Deep Earth Imaging will help us more precisely image subsurface rock properties to unlock the potential of this vast and relatively under-explored area.

-A revolution in healthcare and agriculture through devices and systems to obtain real-time information from living organisms about their health and well-being.
+A revolution in healthcare through devices and systems to obtain real-time information from living organisms about their health and well-being.
 This will lead to the ability to provide health and medical interventions that are timely, customised and highly specific.
+Innovative autonomous sensing technology also strengthen future biosecurity control for the nation.